 A special focus has been put on raising awareness of credit risks with additional reporting and training processes.
 The collection process has been designed to better correspond to higher credit risks.

 Tieto’s currency transaction exposure arises from foreign trade, cash management and internal funding in foreign currencies.
 Translating the balance sheets and income statements of Group companies into euros creates a translation exposure.

 As a substantial proportion of the Group’s consolidated revenues are generated in Sweden, fluctuations of the Swedish krona against the euro may have an impact on the consolidated financial statements.

-Tieto's Treasury Policy defines the principles and risk limits under which Group Treasury manages Tieto's currency risks.
+Tieto’s Treasury Policy defines the principles and risk limits under which Group Treasury manages currency risks.

 Exceptional market conditions in the financial market might impose temporary limitations on raising new funding and lead to an increase in funding costs.

-Group Treasury monitors and manages Tieto's liquidity position by maintaining a sufficient loan and investment portfolio.
+Group Treasury monitors and manages the liquidity position of Tieto by maintaining sufficient loan and investment portfolio.
 Analyses of alternative financing sources for the company and their pricing are continuously updated.
-Tieto's financial risks are described in full in the notes to the financial statements.
+Tieto’s financial risks are described in full in the notes to the financial statements.

-In Tieto, governance, risk, and compliance (GRC) are closely linked and consistently defined in corporate policies and guidelines with proper controls.
+In Tieto, governance, risk, and compliance (GRC) are closely linked and consistently defined in corporate policies and rules with proper controls.
 In the finance function, for example, financial reporting, compliance and risk monitoring are efficiently integrated into daily operations.
-Thanks to automated processes and compliance management tools, Tieto can readily adapt to changes in business conditions, regulations or corporate policies with the necessary compliance risk controls in place.
+Thanks to automated processes Tieto can readily adapt to changes in business conditions, regulations or corporate policy with the necessary risk management controls.